NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: Related Works

 \section{Related Works}

 \textbf{Efficient Training of CLIP Models.} Numerous approaches have been proposed to enhance the efficiency of CLIP model training.
-Prior works include curating high-quality datasets~\citep{schuhmann2022laion,fang2023data,xu2024demystifying,wang2024cliploss}, designing more efficient vision encoder architectures~\citep{fang2023eva,alabdulmohsin2023getting,chen2024vitamin}, and applying image-token masking to reduce computational cost~\citep{li2023scaling,li2023inverse}.
+Prior works include curating high-quality datasets~\citep{schuhmann2022laion,fang2023data,xu2024demystifying,wang2024cliploss}, designing more efficient vision encoder architectures~\citep{fang2023eva,alabdulmohsin2023getting,chen2024vitamin}, applying image-token masking to reduce computational cost~\citep{li2023scaling,li2023inverse}, and modifying the geometry of the embedding space~\citep{chou2025embedding,pal2025compositional}.
 Additional strategies leverage knowledge distillation to train compact student models~\citep{vasu2024mobileclip} or employ a pretrained reference model to steer and accelerate the training of a target model, thereby improving scaling laws~\citep{wei2025model}.
 In contrast, our work is orthogonal to these directions: we focus on improving the optimization process itself by providing a more efficient and stable method for minimizing the contrastive loss.